-To find out current award wages and conditions contact Wageline on 1300 655 266 or go to:
+To find out current award wages and conditions visit Wageline or call 1300 655 266.

 Minimum wages for trainees and apprentices

-The minimum rates of pay listed in the Minimum Wages for Trainees and Apprentices Schedule apply until 1 July 2017.
-The amounts to 1 July 2018 will be added here when they are available.
-These rates apply to award free apprentices and trainees undertaking a traineeship or an apprenticeship registered with the Western Australian Department Training and Workforce Development.
+The minimum rates of pay listed in the Minimum Wages for and Apprentices Schedule are listed here on line and apply until after 1 January 2021.
+The rates for trainees are available online here for those undertaking a traineeship registered with the Western Australian Department Training and Workforce Development.

 Many trainees and apprentices are entitled to a higher wage rate because they are covered by an award or enterprise bargaining agreement (EBA).
 To find out if you are covered by an award or EBA, contact your union or the Australian Unions Hotline on 1300 486 466.
 For WA Union Details - click here.